SavinaRoja/SavinaRoja.github.io/_posts/2015-11-17-a-review-of-the-central-dogma.md

  * Protein to DNA information flow
  * Protein to RNA information flow

-No mechanism has been yet discovered for reverse translation, such a discovery would without question disprove the central dogma as a universal rule.
-One arena of debate is whether prion activity represents a violation.
+If the decoding of protein sequence to nucleic acids (reverse translation) were to be discovered, that would be a refutation of the central dogma.
+So far, no such discovery has been made.
+However there is some debate over whether prion activity represents a violation.
 [This paper and the conversation that follows provides a good discussion of the matter](https://dx.doi.org/doi:10.1186/1745-6150-7-27).
 I'll try to give a short layperson's summary.